Universal Counterdiabatic Driving: Approximate Local CD Driving

 It has been observed that a natural variational basis in which to construct the approximate AGP is to make an expansion in Krylov space \cite{claeysFloquetengineeringCounterdiabaticProtocols2019, Sels_2023, takahashiShortcutsAdiabaticityKrylov2024, bhattacharjeeLanczosApproachAdiabatic2023}, which corresponds to choosing a series of operators generated by the action of $[H, \boldsymbol{\cdot} \ ]$ on $\partial_\lambda H$ as the variational basis:

 The Krylov space is constructed by a proper Gram-Schmidt orthogonalization procedure in the space of nested commutators.
 One determines the $\alpha_k$ by substituting $X = A_\lambda^{(\ell)}$ into Eq. \eqref{eqn:variational_action} and choosing the $\alpha_k$ to minimize the action.
-This commutator structure also has the advantage that these terms can be realized by Floquet engineering \cite{bukovUniversalHighfrequencyBehavior2015, goldmanPeriodicallyDrivenQuantum2014, choiRobustDynamicHamiltonian2020}.
+Although these commutators may appear to be out of reach in a realistic experimental setting, they may be realized via the techniques of Floquet engineering \cite{bukovUniversalHighfrequencyBehavior2015, goldmanPeriodicallyDrivenQuantum2014, choiRobustDynamicHamiltonian2020} in which one does not need to couple to any terms not present in the Hamiltonian.
+Instead, rapid oscillation of the original couplings at high frequency can reproduce the commutators in an effective Floquet Hamiltonian.